 Thinking of investing?

 The past year has seen a number of stocks boom and reach new heights, which can be quite alluring for some investors.
 However, it is always best to do your research and bear in mind that past performance is not an indicator of future performance.
-Check out our article on how to pick stocks and, if ever in doubt, seek help from a professional financial adviser.
+Check out our article on how to pick stocks.